argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 It's time to use Argilla to explore the datasets we have generated and iterate on them as needed.
 You can follow the [argilla_datasets.ipynb](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/argilla_datasets.ipynb) notebook to see how to upload the datasets to Argilla.

-If you don't have an Argilla instance running, you can follow the guide from the [docs](https://argilla-io.github.io/argilla/latest/getting_started/quickstart/#run-the-argilla-server), and just create a Hugging Face space with Argilla.
+If you don't have an Argilla instance running, you can follow the guide from the [docs](https://argilla-io.github.io/argilla/latest/getting_started/quickstart/#run-the-argilla-server) and just create a Hugging Face Space with Argilla.
 Once you have the Space up and running, you can easily connect to it (update the `api_url` to point to your Space):

 ```python
 import argilla as rg